navyackannan/Campaigns/README.md

  * clone the repo
  * move to the folder where the repo is saved
  * type "npm install"
- * to run the project type "ng serve"
+ * to run the project type "npm start"
- * To run the server open another command prompt , move the patch to cd ../server
- * after type "node index.js"

  Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.